HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Usage.md

 	or a little larger, and gap size is around half of the fragment size, or mean read length.
-However, depending on the nature of the factor being detected and the efficiency of the enrichment, there can be considerable leeway in setting these values – do not consider these static!
-These three variables are probably the most critical in calling peaks.
+However, depending on the nature of the factor being detected and the efficiency of the enrichment, there can be considerable leeway in setting these values – do not consider these static! _These three variables are the most critical in calling peaks._

 		--cutoff 2 \
 		--peaksize 250 \